Last Updated on January 18, 2026 by Maged kamel

 In example # 3, which of the following set of whole numbers < 10?
 There are three options, the first one is the Expression of capital c.

-It required to check the set of the whole number, as discussed, the whole numbers that include,0,1,2,3,4 without 0, without fraction.
-It is required only for the odd numbers, this is a true selection if it is required for the integers which are<10, but this is ok without writing only odd numbers.
+It is required to check the set of whole numbers, as discussed: the whole numbers that include 0, 1, 2, 3, 4, without 0 or fractions.
+It is required only for odd numbers; this is a true selection if it is required for integers < 10, but it is ok to write only odd numbers.

-This collection has all odd numbers which are <10 and positive Whole numbers.
+This collection has all odd numbers less than 10 and positive Whole numbers.

 The fourth choice is not a true selection.
-The third option is the correct one.
+The third option is correct.

 Equality of sets.

-The next item is if we have two sets and we want to check whether they are equal or not.
+The next item is whether we have two sets and we want to check whether they are equal or not.

-The two sets have the same number of elements, the same numbers are there.
+The two sets have the same number of elements; the same numbers appear in both.
 Since the arrangement is not important, then A=B. The selection is correct, why?

 since all elements of A are the same as the elements in b.
 Let us check example # 4, with God’s will.
-Let R all Set of whole numbers <5.
+Let R be the set of all whole numbers <5.

-While for S= {4,0,2,3,1}, the same numbers of elements and same figures thus both R and S are equal sets.
+While for S {4,0,2,3,1}, the same number of elements and the same figures, thus both R and S are equal sets.

-The next item is the examination of whether the set is finite or infinite.
+The following item examines whether the set is finite or infinite.
 Finite is limited, while infinite is not defined.
-While writing the set of all Integers.
+At the same time, write the set of all Integers.

-For the next post, Subsets of sets, Venn diagram.
+For the next post, here are the subsets of sets and the Venn diagram.